 More than ever, candidates want to use the technology they’re surrounded by to better their lives, and the hiring process is no exception.
 Around 51% of best-in-class companies use video-enabled applications.
 This suggests interviewing with video will be an inevitable advancement in recruitment technology.
 But that doesn’t necessarily mean your candidates are familiar with this facet of corporate technology just yet.
-For better video interviews, you’ll need to prep novice candidates because there is a difference in digital interviews compared to traditional ones and they might need some help along the way.
+For better video interviews, you’ll need to prep novice candidates because there is a difference between digital interviews and traditional ones, and they might need some help along the way.

 Acknowledge the Transition